EvokeNet/virtual-alchemy/README.md

-# Virtual Alchemy for Evoke
+# Virtual Alchemy Bot for Evoke

 A proof of concept for providing AI-driven, formative feedback to student work using Evoke Portfolios and ChatGPT